lynx44/SigQL/README.md

 **Which SQL databases is SigQL compatible with?**
 Currently, only SQL Server is supported.
 It is designed to be extensible, however.

+**My application throws a ConnectionFailureException when configuring SigQL.**

+Your SQL user must have LOGIN privileges on master.

+    -- on azure, do not use this first line. select the database from the drop down in SSMS instead USE master
+    CREATE USER [youruser]
+    	FOR LOGIN [youruser]
+    	WITH DEFAULT_SCHEMA = dbo
+    GO

 **In a one to many relationship, will the collection return null if no values are found?**
 No, if no matching rows are found, the collection returned will be empty.